Skip to main content

 2.5.29.74

-As specified in ITU-T X509 (10/2019) clause 7.2.2, when a hybrid certificate is created, the altSignatureValue value will be the result of excluding the signature component and the altSignatureValue extension, while including all other DER-encoded parts in the alternative signature.
+As specified in ITU-T X509 (10/2019) clause 7.2.2, when a Chimera certificate is created, the altSignatureValue value will be the result of excluding the signature component and the altSignatureValue extension, while including all other DER-encoded parts in the alternative signature.
 The native signature value will then be the result of all DER-encoded parts, including the subjectAltPublicKeyInfo, the altSignatureAlgorithm, and the altSignatureValue extensions.
 This also means that a relying party will have to re-DER-encode the certificate, depending on whether they have migrated to PQC systems or not, in order for a validation to succeed.

 Related Content